The Artist's Cottage project: An Artist's Cottage and Studio

 Macintyre, acting as 'job architect' for the project, consulted his colleague, Prof Andy MacMillan, for advice on the detailing.
-Coincidentally, MacMillan was consultant for another Charles Rennie Mackintosh design, The House for an Art Lover (1902), presently under construction at Bellahouston Park, Glasgow, a project initiated by Glasgow civil engineer, Graham Roxburgh.
+Coincidentally, MacMillan was consultant for another Charles Rennie Mackintosh design, House for an Art Lover (1902), constructed at Bellahouston Park, Glasgow, a project initiated by Glasgow civil engineer, Graham Roxburgh.
 Macintyre, who studied at the Mackintosh School of Architecture, Glasgow School of Art (and began his career in the Glasgow offices of Keppie, Henderson and Partners, the successors to Mackintosh's practice), later worked for Gillespie, Kidd and Coia alongside Andy MacMillan and Isi Metzstein.

 The Artist's Cottage was completed in 1992 to some considerable interest, with articles published by the CRM Society, Country Life and others, along with numerous press reports and TV, film and bibliography (see below).

 The house has been in continuous use as a private residence, passing from Peter and Maxine Tovell to Mr and Mrs van Kessel in 1999.
 Throughout the five years following its completion The Artist's Cottage was made freely available to visitors by appointment and, on the solstice nights of 21 June 1996 and 1997, staged public art exhibitions, Midsummer Magic, managed by The Scottish Fine Art Group.
 These showed the work of Mike Forbes as solo exhibitor in 1996, and a shared exhibition by Suzanne Gyseman and Alexander Berdysheff in 1997.
 Berdysheff's work was a pre-showing of his solo exhibition for the 1997 Edinburgh International Festival held at the Edinburgh College of Art from 10 August of that year.